 Intercept interviews involve staff and/or volunteers from your organisation surveying the public at your event with tablet computers.
 The Interview URL is resettable so that multiple responses can be recorded on a single device.

 Whether the project you are evaluating is an exhibition or a performance, this option necessitates personal contact and dialogue with respondents, allowing you to collect more nuanced feedback and develop a rapport with your audience.
 It also allows organisations to spot sample and target groups that may otherwise not complete a survey.

 If you’d like to use this option, we can offer a training video and guide for interviewers on how to use the Culture Counts platform as well as various interviewing and sampling techniques.

 Your public surveys can also be displayed on a device at a set location, such as a fixed podium or a computer in a public area.
 This option allows you to target visitors onsite as they visit your event, even if you do not have staff available to conduct intercept interviews.
 Similar to the Interview option, the Display URL is resettable so that multiple responses can be recorded.

 How many public survey responses do you need?
 There is no definitive answer to this question; large samples are generally more powerful as they yield more accurate results, but data collection and analysis will be proportionately more time consuming and expensive.

 Sample size is the number of completed responses your public survey receives.
-It’s called a sample because it represents part of the total audience for your event (it would normally be impractical to survey everyone who attended).
+It’s called a sample because it represents part of the total audience for your event as, dependeng on your event, it may be impractical to survey everyone who attended.